- £70,000 over two years

 FIT’s flagship fellowship for 2020 will develop the skills and expertise of activists uncovering and developing solutions to this problem.
 The fellowship could take a variety of approaches, focusing on measures to reduce our dependency on cars (and the associated changes to our ways of life); improving the quality and accessibility of alternatives including public transport, walking and cycling; and designing our towns and cities to make this shift a reality.

-The Fellowship will run for two years, offering £35,000 per year and will result in a comprehensive report, deliverable proposals and options for funding for delivery.
+The Fellowship will run for maximum of two years, offering £35,000 per year.
+This will result in a comprehensive report, deliverable proposals and options for funding for delivery.
 The report and proposals will be officially launched at an event co-organised with FIT.
+Fellows will also be required to submit quarterly progress reports to trustees.

 FIT will also help identify mentors; provide access to other FIT fellows with similar interests; help with the publication of results; and provide a logo for fellows to use.